 Drinking water is the most common source of nitrogenous organic compounds, also known as nitrates.
 Fertilizers and animal manure contain nitrates, which contaminate the groundwater.
 Nitrate contamination can cause a variety of health problems.

 2. How do Nitrates get into our Water Supplies?

+Nitrates are found in fertilizers.
+The nitrates get into the water by leaching through the soil and runoff from farm fields.
 Nitrates are a form of nitrogen usually found in fertilizer, animal waste, or septic systems.
 Despite not existing in groundwater, nitrates can contaminate septic systems, fertilizers, and animal waste.

 3. How do nitrates get into the water?

 Nitrates can come into the water from both natural and human sources.
 Nitrates are formed when nitrites and nitrates are broken down in the soil by bacteria.
 Chemical fertilizers and animal waste can also create these bacteria.
 Eventually, these chemicals reach our wells when they reach waterways such as rivers and streams.

 Nitrates in water can be harmful and even fatal to infants if not properly filtered.
 Nitrate is an organic compound that is found in soil and groundwater.
 However, when nitrates are found in water, they can be harmful to humans and animals.
 Nitrates are found in drinking water sources like wells, lakes, rivers, and streams.

 Nitrites are, in turn, reduced to nitric oxide and nitrogen dioxide before being excreted from the body.
 The amount of nitrite present in foods depends on where the meat was raised.
 In addition, some vegetables contain high amounts of nitrate due to fertilizer use.
 For example, spinach has been shown to have 10 times higher nitrate than other leafy greens.